nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/understanding-bundles-deployment.md

         <binaryStore path="${repository.binary.store}" />
 ...
 ```

 The file holding this configuration should be suffixed by `.nxftl`.
-This suffix will be removed when the Freemarker
-processing has been applied.
-For instance the file `datasources-config.xml.nxftl` will be renamed to
+This suffix will be removed when the Freemarker processing has been applied.
+For instance the file `datasources-config.xml.nxftl` will be renamed to `datasources-config.xml`.
-`datasources-config.xml`.

 ### Deployment Fragment Resources Processing

 In Nuxeo, the target web application is generated from a group of separated bundles.
 Each bundle can contribute:

-*   resources to the WAR directory (JSP files, images, etc),
+- resources to the WAR directory (JSP files, images, etc),
-*   contributions to the corresponding `web.xml` servlet file,
+- contributions to the corresponding `web.xml` servlet file,
-*   Java property files for i18n messages (translation files),
+- Java property files for i18n messages (translation files),
-*   &hellip;
+- &hellip;

 To do that, you can place a file named `deployment-fragment.xml` in your jar inside the `OSGI-INF` directory.

-This file contains can contain ANT-LIKE commands and XML contributions to the target templating file.
+This file can contain ANT-LIKE commands and XML contributions to the target templating file.

-Sample contribution to the `$NUXEO_HOME/nxserver/nuxeo.war/WEB-INF/web.xml` file, using slot `STD-AUTH-FILTER` (check
-the file at `$NUXEO_HOME/nxserver/META-INF/templates/web.xml` for the complete list of slots)
+Sample contribution to the `$NUXEO_HOME/nxserver/nuxeo.war/WEB-INF/web.xml` file, using slot `STD-AUTH-FILTER` (check the file at `$NUXEO_HOME/nxserver/META-INF/templates/web.xml` for the complete list of slots)
 ```
 <?xml version="1.0"?>
 <fragment version="1">